Crawfish Bread Recipe

 2. Add crawfish tails and wine.
 Stir ingredients well.

-3. Add cream cheese and stir until it has melted.
+3. Add cream cheese and stir until melted.

-4. Add Cajun seasoning and cook until all is thickened, just a few minutes.
+4. Add Cajun seasoning and cook until mixture thickens, just a few minutes.
 Remove from heat, cool and let flavors blend.

 6. Spoon crawfish mixture onto center of dough.
 Sprinkle on remaining shredded cheese, reserving 1 tablespoon.

 7. Fold dough over mixture and tuck ends under to make a loaf.
-Use the remaining tablespoon of cheese to sprinkle on top.
+Sprinkle the remaining tablespoon of cheese on top.

-8. Cut five to six small slits in dough across the top of the loaf.
+8. Cut five or six small slits in dough across the top of the loaf.

-9. Bake about 20 minutes at 350 degrees or until loaf is golden brown.
+9. Bake about 20 minutes at 350 degrees or until bread is golden-brown.